NIME-conference/ECO_NIME/3d_printing_pla.md

 3. Minimise the use of support structures.
 4. Reduce print failure rate and improve print quality by storing your filament in a dry, dust-free environment.
 5. Repurpose waste PLA (create plectrums, for example).
+6. Buy and use recycled filament.
-6. Recycle waste PLA into new filament.
+7. Recycle waste PLA into new filament as a DIY project.
 An advanced but achievable project.

 ## Notes